Baldo by Hector D. Cantú and Carlos Castellanos for May 26, 2024

 15. Missing large

-Mel-T-Pass Premium Member about 1 month ago
+Mel-T-Pass Premium Member 6 months ago

 I have leaf piles around the property I renew every fall.
 We don’t use chemicals.
 So we still get a good number of fireflies every year.